-For 2013 renewals, the IARD has waived its annual $100 system processing fee for investment advisers and $45 system processing fee for investment adviser representatives.
+For 2014 renewals, the IARD has waived its annual $100 system processing fee for investment advisers and reduced its $45 system processing fee for investment adviser representatives to $10.

-3. Part 2 Client Delivery Requirements.
-The California Commissioner of Corporations encourages all California-registered advisers to deliver Part 2 to clients on the same schedule that applies to SEC-registered advisers as summarized in item 3 on page 2 above.
+4. Part 2 Client Delivery Requirements.
+The California Commissioner of Corporations encourages all California-registered advisers to deliver Part 2 to clients on the same schedule that applies to SEC-registered advisers, which is summarized in item 3 on page 2.

-5. Switching to the Private Fund Adviser Exemption.
-If your firm’s RAUM is below $150,000,000 and it advises only private funds, it may be eligible for the California private fund adviser exemption, which is similar to the SEC exempt reporting adviser exemption summarized in item 5 on page 2 above.
+6. Switching to the California Private Fund Adviser Exemption.
+If your firm’s RAUM is below $150,000,000 and it advises only private funds, it may be eligible for the California private fund adviser exemption, which is similar to the SEC exempt reporting adviser exemption summarized in item 5 on page 2.
+An adviser that registers with the SEC may not rely on the California private fund adviser exemption.
 To rely on the California exemption, a private fund adviser must meet the following requirements:

 - It must pay the application and renewal fees required of a California-registered adviser and file the abbreviated Form ADV Part 1 that is required of SEC-exempt reporting advisers.